microsoft/playwright/docs/src/api/class-frame.md

 ## async method: Frame.dispatchEvent

 The snippet below dispatches the `click` event on the element.
-Regardless of the visibility state of the elment, `click` is dispatched.
-This is equivalend to calling [element.click()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click).
+Regardless of the visibility state of the element, `click` is dispatched.
+This is equivalent to calling [element.click()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click).

 ```js